trainman419/namniart.com/_posts/2010-06-10-the-cure-for-fingernail-biting.markdown

 I am absolutely convinced that the cure to my nail biting stemmed from the following, in order of importance:

     * Diet enriched with vitamins and minerals
-    * Mental signals warning my brain that nail biting is bad
+    * Sending signals to my brain that nail biting is bad via bitter tasting nail polish

 It has been said that nail biting is caused by a nutrient deficiency.
 I decided to test this theory and the results were incredible!
 I&#8217;ll recommend the exact nutrients I have been using for a few weeks that have, honestly, changed my life.
 I bought mine via Amazon, so I&#8217;ll post the links here: